 - Treatment for each cancer is usually similar, depending on the stage.

 - Colorectal cancer can refer to both colon cancer or rectal cancer, or to either one individually.

-If you suffered due to either a colon cancer misdiagnosis or a rectal cancer misdiagnosis, you should talk to a lawyer to see if you have a viable medical malpractice case.
+If you suffered due to either a colon cancer misdiagnosis or a rectal cancer misdiagnosis, you might be eligible to file a lawsuit.

 Who Should Get Colon Cancer Screenings?